Careers360 Logo

 Thus, each point P has a constant x-coordinate.

-Also, distance of yz-plane from P is ‘x’.
+Also, the distance of the yz-plane from P is ‘x’.

 Thus, plane x = a is parallel to yz-plane & is at a constant distance ‘a’ from yz-plane.